pkgcloud/pkgcloud/docs/azure.md

 1. Azure storage account must already exist.
 2. Storage account must be in same Azure location as compute servers (East US, West US, etc.).
-3. storageAccount and storageAccountKey are obtained from the [Storage](https://manage.windowsazure.com/#Workspace/StorageExtension/storage) section of the Azure Portal.
+3. storageAccount and storageAccessKey are obtained from the [Storage](https://manage.windowsazure.com/#Workspace/StorageExtension/storage) section of the Azure Portal.
 <br><br>